Communities in Schools of Atlanta

 Morehouse School of Medicine

 Valerie Montgomery Rice is the sixth president of Morehouse School of Medicine and the first woman to hold the position.
 Before joining Morehouse in 2011 as executive vice president, Montgomery Rice was founding director of the Center for Women’s Health Research at Meharry Medical College in Nashville, one of the nation’s first research centers devoted to studying diseases that disproportionately affect women of color.
 An infertility specialist and researcher, she was elected to the National Academy of Medicine in 2016.
+In 2022 Montgomery Rice was appointed by President Joe Biden to serve on the President’s Committee on the National Medal of Science.

 Education: Georgia Institute of Technology, Harvard Medical School (MD)